0xgoz/proxmon/DISTRIBUTION.md

 ### 2. Create GitHub Release (Automatic!)

-I've set up GitHub Actions that will automatically:
+✅ **GitHub Actions are now configured!** They will automatically:
 - Build for macOS (Intel & ARM)
-- Build for Linux (x86_64)
+- Build for Linux (x86_64 - both glibc and musl)
 - Build for Windows
-- Create a release with all binaries
+- Create a release with all binaries + SHA-256 checksums

 **How to trigger:**
 ```bash